kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 ## Conduct Testing

-1. Send a message in Slack (or an email to camundabpm@camunda.com) asking the team to participate in manual testing:
+1. Send a message in Slack (#cambpm-internal) asking the team to participate in manual testing:
 ```
 Hey team,